-If you are one of those women who has to work, expect to live and die as a secretary.
+If you are one of those women who have to work, expect to live and die as a secretary.
 Not an admin or executive assistant, but a secretary.
-A secretary who types on a typewriter, makes her boss’s phone calls, takes shorthand, and mixes his drinks.
-Also expect to be pinched, ogled, hit on and generally sexualized by the men in the office.
-And you take it, because the term sexual harassment is 30 years in your future.
+A secretary who types on a typewriter makes her boss’s phone calls, takes shorthand, and mixes his drinks.
+Also expect to be pinched, ogled, and generally sexualized by the men in the office.
+And you take it because the term sexual harassment is 30 years in your future.

 Don Draper is the man all the women want and all the men want to be.
 Jon Hamm plays him perfectly and he delivers Don Draperisms through a wisp of cigarette smoke with a shot of scotch, and the cynicism of a man with nothing to lose.

-January Jones is the perfect blond housewife, Betty Draper.
-She has everything any woman in 1962 could ask for: a big house in the suburbs, 2.5 kids (Bobby and Sally and one on the way) a handsome and successful husband and yet she is not happy.
+January Jones is the perfect blond Barbie-Doll housewife, Betty Draper.
+She has everything any woman in 1962 could ask for: a big house in the suburbs, 2.5 kids (Bobby and Sally and one on the way) a handsome and successful husband, and yet she is not happy.

 The other women in the office aren’t so happy about Peggy’s new position either.
 They show her what they think of her by setting up her office in the supply closet with the new (very large and very loud) Xerox machine.
 Peggy is smart and ambitious and dying to escape her strict Catholic upbringing.

-For instance, when Harry needed an assistant to help with ad campaigns for the newly formed television division, Joan pitched some really great ideas.
+For instance, when Harry needs an assistant to help with ad campaigns for the newly formed television division, Joan pitched some really great ideas.
 You just knew she was hoping for the kind of job upgrade Peggy Olsen had, but they hired a man to fill the position.

 Well, you guessed it.
 Back poor Joan went to her typewriter, but only after she trained the man who was replacing her.
 But don’t underestimate this smart woman!